 The main difference is that a Sports massage is going to target the specific areas that you need the therapist to work on, either an injury or area of tension.
 This is established in the consultation.

 During the treatment there can be some tenderness, especially if it’s your first treatment.
 The therapist wants to work within your pain threshold and the idea is not to cause unnecessary pain.
 They will communicate with you throughout your treatment.

 Q. Will it feel painful later or the next day?

-Everyone is different, over the next few days you should feel rejuvenated but sore.
+Everyone is different.
 If the correct pressure has been applied it is common to feel sore or tender, partly the therapist has been breaking down toxins in the muscles.
 Sports massage is a passive form of exercise for the muscles so it can feel like you have had a tough work out at the gym.